How to Hem Curtains with Hem Tape

 peeling hem tape backing off of curtain after ironing hem tape on.

-Liking this tutorial so far?
+Loving this tutorial so far?
 You'll also love my Faux Crown Molding and Blanket Ladder tutorials!

-Step 4: Fold the hem and iron.
+Step 4: Fold and Iron the Curtain Hem

-measuring a 1
+measuring a 1 inch curtain hem with a ruler.

 ironing hem of curtain.